-A valvuloplasty, also known as balloon valvuloplasty or balloon valvotomy, is a procedure to repair a heart valve that has a narrowed opening.
+A valvuloplasty is a procedure to repair a heart valve that has a narrowed opening.

-In a narrowed heart valve, the valve flaps (leaflets) may become thick or stiff and fuse together (stenosis).
-This reduces blood flow through the valve.
+Four heart valves — the aortic, mitral, tricuspid and pulmonary valves — open and close to let blood flow through the heart.
+In a narrowed heart valve (stenosis), the valve flaps (leaflets) may become thick or stiff and fuse together.
+Valve stenosis reduces blood flow through the valve.

 Why it's done

-However, the aortic valve tends to narrow again in adults who've had a valvuloplasty, so the procedure is usually done if you are too sick for surgery or are waiting for a valve replacement.
+The decision to have a valvuloplasty may also depend on the valve affected.
+For example, the aortic valve tends to narrow again in adults who've had a valvuloplasty.
+So the procedure is usually done if you're too sick for surgery or are waiting for a valve replacement.

 What you can expect